 Last year’s Prime Day was shifted from June to October due to the Covid-19 pandemic.
-Its announcement came in last-minute to sellers, which meant many sellers quickly scrambled to submit any Prime Day promotions.
+This announcement came at the last-minute to sellers, which meant many sellers quickly scrambled to submit any Prime Day promotions.
 Despite the last-minute announcement, Prime Day 2020 went extremely well.
 Amazon saw record-breaking sales due to the overall increase in online shopping caused by quarantine, in addition to Prime Day 2020’s proximity to the holiday season.
 Overall, Prime Day 2020 generated $10.4 billion in sales on Amazon, up from $7.2 billion the previous year.

-While Prime Day Sales increased from 2020, year over year growth dropped significantly, only increasing by an estimated 5.8%.
+While Prime Day Sales increased from 2020, year-over-year growth dropped significantly, only increasing by an estimated 5.8%.